BobanSpasic/MiniDexedLibrarian/README.md

 # MiniDexedLibrarian
-Thes project's target is to produce a librarian/editor for MiniDexed
+This project's target is to produce a librarian/editor for MiniDexed: https://github.com/probonopd/MiniDexed

 At the moment, here are just the base units, no GUI.